Homework Answers

 Jointed legs

-The Uniramians are thought to have evolved on land, after the Silurian, where they became the dominant invertebrates.
 During the Carboniferous many of the insects and related arthropods reached a huge size.
-There were dragonflies as big as seagulls are today, and some millipedes were over one metre long and had a diameter of a few centimetres.
-There is actual fossilised animals and also evidence in fossilised footprints.
+There were dragonflies as big as seagulls are today, and 225 million years ago some millipedes were 2.5 metres long and had a diameter of a few centimetres.
+There are actual fossilized animals and also evidence in fossilized footprints.
 It may be that this was a time when there were high oxygen levels in the air.
 This would have allowed the animals to grow bigger while still enabling them to breathe through spiracles (the paired openings down the abdomen and thorax through which they breathe).
 The oxygen production may have been higher because of the greatly increased photosynthesis by the high and rapid expansion of plants which could have temporarily outstripped the capacity for oxidation from the air.
 It is these plants we now mine as coal.
-High oxygen content would have increased the number of forest fires which would have left behind easily fossilised, partly-burned trees.
+High oxygen content would have increased the number of forest fires which would have left behind easily fossilized, partly-burned trees.
+Later o, during the Cretaceous, oxygen levels were even higher than during the Carboniferous, but there were no giant insects.
+This is because during this time there were other flying animals - birds and flying reptiles had evolved.
+So perhaps if the birds had been wiped out along with the dinosaurs we might have flying insects today.

 click here for SUBPHYLUM HEXAPODA, insects